kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 The recommended error mode is `ignore` and this will be used as default configuration.

+The OTTL context will be embedded in the OTTL statements, [this is still in progress ](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29017) and will be available in the upcoming beta version.
+The solution will not implement the context as configuration parameter.

 To ensure data consistency and sampling efficiency, the custom OTTL transformation and filtering processor will be end of the pipeline chain before exporters.

 The OTel configuration :